jason-napolitano/laravel-vite/README.md

-> Laravel, Vite, Typescript and Vue
+> A boilerplate built on Laravel, Vite, Typescript and Vue.
+Loosely opinionated codebase but
+> tested and well organized in a way that makes sense to me.
+It uses Bootstrap, Font Awesome
+> and ElementUI for the UI & UX.
+>
+> Also included is a fully functional RBAC on both the server, and the client
+> with a [`can()`](https://github.com/jason-napolitano/laravel-vite/blob/main/resources/utils/index.ts#L249) function for the frontend to check the permissions
+> on the backend.
+>
+> Other cool features are included that are just all around helpful in my experience
+> in building high-grade applications.
+All code is tested using PHPUnit and a custom
+> test trait that resets the database by running fresh migrations and seeding the
+> database.
+There are also some well sorted [Javascript helper files](https://github.com/jason-napolitano/laravel-vite/tree/main/resources/utils) that assist in parsing
+> laravel dates (using dayjs) and some other cool functionality

 [![Build Status](https://app.travis-ci.com/jason-napolitano/laravel-vite.svg?branch=main)](https://app.travis-ci.com/jason-napolitano/laravel-vite)

 ## Install, Run & Optimize

 - Before running the commands below, copy the `.env.example` file to `.env` and change your settings (database, app title, etc)

 ### Installation

 ```bash
 # server dependencies
 $ composer install